scholarslab/scholarslab.github.io/docs/authoring-and-editing.md

 This tutorial explains, in detail, how to author and edit new pages and posts on ScholarsLab.org.

-Any questions you have while using this tutorial or while blogging can be sent to Amanda via SLab Slack or email; you're also welcome to join the SLab Slack #slab-org channel and post any questions or suggestions there.
+Any questions you have while using this tutorial or while blogging can be sent to Amanda via SLab Slack or [email](mailto:visconti@virginia.edu); SLab affiliates also welcome to join the SLab Slack #slab-org channel and post any questions or suggestions there.

+We also maintain [documentation for other needs](https://github.com/scholarslab/scholarslab.org/blob/master/docs/README.md) related to the ScholarsLab.org website.

 - [Tutorial difficulty level](#tutorial-difficulty-level)
 - [Let's get started!](#lets-get-started)